yogarjun77/Getting-and-Cleaning-Data---Project/README.md

 1. Load necessary libraries - dplyr, data.table, plyr, reshape2

-2 - assuming data unzipped already to /UCI HAR Dataset folder - create data frames for all files using read table function - 8 files in total
+2. Assuming data unzipped already to /UCI HAR Dataset folder - create data frames for all files using read table function - 8 files in total

-3. - Creating a master_data set that combines all the data
+3. Creating a master_data set that combines all the data

 	features.txt will be the names of 561 columns in all the tables.
 Clean it up to all lower case, remove ()